woody34/toadify/DEMO.md

 ### Project Toadify!

-An excercise in breaking a task down into code!
+An exercise in breaking a task down into code!
 ![](https://i.imgur.com/AKklemT.png)

 #### What?